-Does Not Like Shoes: Inuyasha, Rin, Kagura, Kohaku, Kouga... apparently Rumiko Takahashi has a well known foot fetish, meaning you'll see plenty of her characters barefoot, and plenty of close-ups...
+Does Not Like Shoes: Boy howdy...
+It'd be faster to list the characters who do wear shoes or sandals in this.
+Rumiko Takahashi is pretty well known for her foot fetish, meaning you'll see plenty of her characters barefoot, and plenty of close-ups...

 Dojikko: Rare male example: Akitoki Hojou.
 Also a Dogged Nice Guy towards Kagome, like one of his descendants.

 Doom It Yourself: In one of the filler episodes, Inuyasha accidentally damages the handlebar to Kagome's new bicycle.
 While she goes to school, he volunteers to fix it.
-Given his lack of knowledge on bicycles - or anything else from the modern era for that matter - things quickly get out of hand, and by the time Kagome gets home, the bike is in even worse shape.
+Given his lack of knowledge on bicycles - or anything else from the modern era for that matter - things quickly get out of hand, and by the time Kagome gets home, the bike is nothing but a mangled ruin.